WordPress Development Mistakes

 7 Common WordPress Development Mistakes and How to Avoid Them

 Applying best practices when changing anything in your WordPress website will make you more efficient.
-But another way to make you more efficient is by learning to avoid common WordPress development mistakes.
+Another way to make yourself more efficient is by learning to avoid common WordPress development mistakes.
 This article is here to help you understand what they are so you can avoid them.

 7 Common WordPress Development Mistakes: